edgelesssys/marblerun/docs/deploy.md

-# Deploy Mesh to your cluster
+# Deploy Marblerun to your cluster

 ## Before you begin

 This article assumes that you have an existing AKS cluster.
 If you need an AKS cluster, see the AKS quickstart [using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or using the [Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
-Alternatively, you can deploy with [minikube](https://minikube.sigs.k8s.io/docs/start/)
+Alternatively, you can deploy with [minikube](https://minikube.sigs.k8s.io/docs/start/).

-This article uses [Helm 3](https://helm.sh/) to install Edgeless Mesh.
-Make sure that you are using the latest release of Helm and have access to the Edgeless Mesh Helm repositories.
+This article uses [Helm 3](https://helm.sh/) to install Marblerun.
+Make sure that you are using the latest release of Helm and have access to the Marblerun Helm repositories.
 For upgrade instructions, see the [Helm install docs](https://docs.helm.sh/using_helm/#installing-helm).
 For more information on configuring and using Helm, see [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm).

-## Adding Edgeless Mesh's Helm repository
+## Adding Marblerun's Helm repository

 ```bash
 helm repo add edgeless https://helm.edgeless.systems